Upper Division General Education

 Upper Division General Education Requirements

-Starting in Fall 2021, the General Education Program ot HPU will include two upper-division requirements.
-Any student entering HPU in the 2027-2022 academic year or later will be subject to these requirements.
-NOTE: These two requirements take the form of learning outcomes embedded within courses that are already part of the degree plan, meaning they do not extend the length of the degree or add credits to the major.
+The General Education Program at HPU includes two upper-division requirements.
+These two requirements are often met with learning outcomes embedded within courses that are already part of the degree plan, meaning they do not necessarily add credits to the major nor extend the length of time to the degree.

 Upper-Division Writing (1 course—3 semester credits or 4 quarter credits for transfer students)